 In the mid-1990s, Richard experienced a major bipolar episode.
 Coupled with a psychosis, this first manifestation of his mental illness would force him to start a new life practically from scratch.
 It all began with a manic phase.
 Richard was starting a new chapter in his life and had big dreams.
 He had a new job that involved a move.
 In fact, he strategically chose the new city where he would settle with his son and spouse… to make it easier to leave the latter.
-Richard was content.
+Richard was happy.
 He felt in control of his actions and decisions, which to him seemed infallibly logical.
 His employer was happy with his work and gave him more responsibilities.
-He believed he had the energy to accomplish anything, he felt invincible.
+He believed he had the energy to accomplish anything, and he felt invincible.
 On a business trip to New Brunswick, he got a “call” that would lead him to have mystical delusions.
 Richard’s energy was boundless, and he didn’t sleep for days.
-At the height of his psychosis, he was finally arrested by the police.
-He was referred to a psychiatrist but only for a brief period, as he quickly regained his mental stability in response to medication.
-His emotions were neutral.
+At the height of his psychosis, he was finally stopped by the police.
+He received psychiatric care, but only for a brief period, as he quickly regained his mental stability after receiving the appropriate treatment, which included meeting with psychosocial specialists and taking the medication they recommended.
+His emotions were very neutral.
 Upon returning to his apartment, the depressive phase set in.
-He had the impression he was falling into a deep pit.
-He cried constantly and could not manage to calm himself down.
-It was the darkest and most difficult period that Richard had ever lived through.
+He felt as though he was falling into a deep pit.
+He cried constantly, and could not manage to calm himself down.
+It was the darkest and most difficult period that he had ever had to go through.
 He was hospitalized for three weeks and at first refused to see the light of day.
-It was an attendant who pulled him out of his mutism by telling him that there was a reason why he was in hospital: “Richard, you need to take your time.”
-In that instant, Richard took his first tentative steps on the road to recovery.
+It was an attendant who pulled him out of his silence by telling him that there was a reason why he was in the hospital: “Richard, take your time.”
+At that very moment, Richard took his first tentative steps on the road to recovery.